Travel Report: St Columba’s Cathedral, Oban.

 When Natalie and I entered the cathedral was empty, though we were greeted by the sound of a solemn, recorded hymn echoing around the hall.
 The first thing I noticed was the amazing wooden ceiling.

 Stained glass windows are a given in most churches.
-However, the ones here were particularly gorgeous, their reflected colours running down the pink and blue granite pillars like stacked dominos.
+However, the ones here are particularly gorgeous, their reflected colours running down the pink and blue granite pillars like stacked dominos.

 St Columba’s Cathedral, Oban.